 Building a persuasive strategy in product and marketing requires three steps: planning outcome, preparing evidence, and presenting the argument.
 Plan by considering the outcome and objections, gather evidence and present the argument in the best method for the audience and goals.

-Talk transcript of Joachim Blicher – posted on 6 Feb 2023 Stakeholder management
+Talk transcript of Joachim Blicher – recorded on 18 Jan 2023 Stakeholder management

 As a senior digital product designer at LEGO, Joachim shares his experience on presenting ideas effectively.
 In this article Joachim aims to give his perspective on presenting products and managing stakeholders, which he estimates takes up 50% of a designer’s time and effort.